- Money is not wealth, it is something that can be converted to wealth.

-- Most money is not made of paper.
+- Money is not made of paper, it is pure thought.

-- The purpose of taxes is NOT to balance the budget but rather to engineer our behavior.
+- The purpose of taxes is NOT to balance the budget.

 Money is not wealth